New U.S. pipelines poised to start price war for shale shippers

 As service startup nears, oil priced in Midland, the heart of the Permian, dropped this week to an about $3.50 a barrel discount to Houston prices, the narrowest since March 2018, traders said.

-If the low prices remain, existing Permian pipeline operators Magellan Midstream Partners LP and Enterprise Products Partners LP may have to choose between lowering tariffs or sacrificing volumes, traders said.
+If the low prices remain, existing Permian pipeline operators Magellan Midstream Partners LP (MMP.N) and Enterprise Products Partners LP (EPD.N) may have to choose between lowering tariffs or sacrificing volumes, traders said.

 Magellan, which operates two existing long-haul pipelines that ship about 700,000 bpd out of the Permian, does not anticipate spot shipments on either line beyond the third quarter, Chief Financial Officer Jeff Holman said on a conference call last week.